-In the recent Oracle Analytics Cloud release, exciting new SaaS data replication functionality was added.
-This allows Oracle Analytics Cloud (OAC and OAAC), to replicate data, on a schedule, from a number of Oracle's SaaS offerings.
+Oracle Analytics Cloud (OAC) has built-in functionality for SaaS data replication.
+This allows OAC to replicate data on a schedule from a number of Oracle's SaaS offerings.

 For many use cases, this will mean that a separate extract and load processes, is no longer required.